ejhall78/freeCodeCamp.KylieYing.PythonProjects/README.md

 6. TicTacToeAI - Play Tic Tac Toe with the computer that uses an algorithm to ensure it never loses (WARNING!
 You will not win!!!)

 ** Please Note - you need to have the TicTacToePlayers file downloaded in order to play both versions of Tic Tac Toe

+7. NaieveSearch - Enter a list of numbers and a target number and find out where in the list your target number is